VidhiPattel/Calculator-Project/README.md

 # Calculator-Project
-This project is to make a calculator using tkinter module in Python
+The project was to develop a Scientifc calculator using python.
+In the module, we used the tkinter library of Python to develop the project.